Armaan Malik

-Armaan Malik (born 22 July, 1995) is an Indian playback singer, song writer, voice-over artist, and actor.
-Malik made his debut in 2007 as a child singer in Bollywood with the song "Bum Bum Bole" featured in the movie Taare Zameen Par.
-His first on-screen appearance was in the film Kaccha Limboo in 2011.
-Previously represented by Universal Music India and T-Series, he is now managed by Arista Records.
+Armaan Malik is an Indian playback singer, songwriter, voice actor, and actor.
+He started his career in 2007 as a child vocalist in Bollywood, making his debut with the song "Bum Bum Bole" from the film Taare Zameen Par.
+Malik made his first on-screen appearance in the film Kaccha Limboo in 2011.
+He has been associated with Universal Music India and T-Series.

 Early life

-Armaan Malik was born in Mumbai on July 22, 1995, to Daboo Malik and Jyoti Malik.
-He attended the Jamnabai Narsee School in Mumbai, India.
-His older brother, Amaal Malik, is also a musician.
+He has an older brother, Amaal Malik, who is also a musician.
+Malik attended Jamnabai Narsee School in Mumbai, India.

 Career

-2006–2010: Career beginnings
+Career beginnings (2006–2010)

-Malik competed on Sa Re Ga Ma Pa L'il Champs in 2006, eventually finishing 8th.
-Under the musical direction of Shankar-Ehsaan-Loy, Malik made his 2007 debut as a child singer with the song "Bum Bum Bole", which was featured in the movie Taare Zameen Par.
-Malik voiced the English boy in the 2010 film "My Name Is Khan", and the character Salim in the radio version of Slumdog Millionaire for BBC Radio 1.
+Armaan Malik began his career in 2006 after appearing in the TV Singing Competition, Sa Re Ga Ma Pa L’il Champs, where he finished eighth.
+Under the musical directions of the musical trio Shankar-Ehsaan-Loy, he made his debut as a child singer in 2007 with the song Bum Bum Bole from the film Taare Zameen Par.
+In 2010, he provided the voice for an English boy in My Name Is Khan and voiced the character Salim in the radio adaptation of Slumdog Millionaire for BBC Radio 1.